 The fishing village of Portofino on the Italian Riviera is known as a resort of the rich and famous.
-The picturesque, half-moon shaped seaside village with pastel houses lining the shore of the harbor has shops, restaurants, cafes and luxury hotels.
-In addition to the clear green waters around Portofino are home to a vast array of marine life, a castle sits atop the hill overlooking the village.
+The picturesque, half-moon shaped seaside village with pastel houses lining the shore of the harbor has shops, restaurants, cafes, and luxury hotels.
+In addition to the clear green waters around Portofino which are home to a vast array of marine life, a castle sits atop the hill overlooking the village.
 There are numerous opportunities for hiking, diving, and boating.

 Portofino sits on a peninsula in the Tigullio Golf east of Genoa in the northern Italian region of Liguria.
-Santa Margherita Ligure, a larger resort town, and Camogli a small fishing village, are nearby towns also worth a visit.
+Santa Margherita Ligure, a larger resort town, and Camogli, a small fishing village, are nearby towns also worth a visit.

 Frequent ferries go to Portofino from Santa Margherita Ligure, Rapallo, and Camogli, from late spring through early fall.
 You can take a boat from Genoa or other Riviera towns to the south.
 The closest train stations are Santa Margherita Ligure and Camogli.

 A bus station for the bus to Portofino is just outside the Santa Margherita station.
 Portofino is car-free but you can drive the narrow, winding road close to the village where there is a small parking lot.
 In the tourist high season of summer, Portofino is usually very crowded, and driving and parking can be difficult.